AngelinaSen/senchukova.github.io/README.md

   The project involved developing priors for recovering sharp features in inverse problems such as X-ray computed tomography, where the objects of interest usually have a blocky structure.
 We suggested building the priors in a functional space-based manner using probabilistic (Bayesian) neural networks with parameters drawn from the Student's _t_ distribution.

+  __Tech Stack__: `python`, `PyTorch`, `SciPy`, `MCMC methods`

 * _Flexible Student's t priors based on Gaussian scale mixtures_ [preprint](https://arxiv.org/pdf/2403.13665)

-  The project aimed at constructing priors capable of recovering both sharp or smooth features in the reconstructions based on the data at hand.
-To this end, we combined the Markov random field structure and Student's t distribution, whose behavior can be controlled by tuning the degrees of freedom parameter.
+  The project aimed at constructing priors capable of recovering both sharp or smooth features in the reconstructions.
+To this end, we combined the Markov random field structure and Student's t distribution, whose behavior can be controlled by the degrees of freedom parameter.
-  For the lower degrees of freedom (close to 1) Student's t distribution behaves as heavy-tailed distributions (e.g. Cauchy) allowing for capturing sharp features, while for the larger degrees of freedom, it behaves similarly to Gaussian distribution, that is, promotes smoothness.
+  By including the degrees of freedom parameter in the hierarchical formulation of the model, we were able to automatically tune it based on the available data.

-* _X-ray imaging for sawmills_ [journal article](https://doi.org/10.1007/s10851-023-01167-6)
+* _X-ray imaging for sawmills_ [journal article](https://doi.org/10.1007/s10851-023-01167-6) [GitHub repo](https://github.com/AngelinaSen/geometry_parameter_estimation)

   The main goal of the project was to improve the sawmill workflow using non-invasive sensing through the X-ray computed tomography of logs.
 I developed a method for estimating unknown parameters of fan-beam X-ray geometry using the calibration object.